-Amendments to the 2006 regulations remove references to family holidays and extended leave as well as the statutory threshold of 10 school days.
-These amendments make it clear that Headteachers should determine the number of school days a child can be away from school if the leave is granted.
+In 2006, amendments to the regulations removed references to family holidays and extended leave.
+These amendments made it clear that Headteachers could only authorise leave in exceptional circumstances.
 A note from home therefore does NOT automatically make an absence valid, justified or authorised.